 Go a bit more than a kilometer and a quarter, on an increasingly more narrow trail...

 ...until you come out here at this nice little foot bridge.
 Take the bridge to cross the river.

 Ahead, the path joins the Camiño Carreiros, following the yellow arrows, to turn left.

 We were still seeing no pilgrims, even after walking through the center of downtown Vigo.
 Very interesting, indeed.

-After the river, there is a long climb upward, from here, all the way to the San Roque church, so get ready!
+After the river, the long climb of 150 meters begins, all the way to the San Roque church, so get ready!